(f. SL2r)

 Provenance

 Provenance unknown.
 The phrase ‘in monte pav.’ in the owner's note on f.
-1v may possibly stand for Mons Pavonis, i.e. Bamberg .
+1v may possibly stand for Mons Pavonis, i.e. Bamberg.
 The name of the church that owned the manuscript has, however, been erased.

-The manuscript has been at the National Library since at least the 17th century and is listed as no. ‘111’ in Jache's catalogue of 1698 (U 122) and no. ‘24’ in the catalogue of 1734 (U 125 e).
+Acquisition date unknown, but the manuscript has been at the National Library since at least the 17th century and is listed as no. ‘111’ in Jache's catalogue of 1698 (U 122) and no. ‘24’ in the catalogue of 1734 (U 125 e).